chris-short/devopsish.com/content/post/063/index.md

 [dtrace for linux; Oracle does the right thing](https://gnu.wildebeest.org/blog/mjw/2018/02/14/dtrace-for-linux-oracle-does-the-right-thing/): YAY! dtrace is coming to Linux!

-[Kubernetes: Cron Jobs](https://chrisshort.net/kubernetes-cron-jobs/): "High-available cron jobs have been a beast I’ve tried to slay many times.
+[Kubernetes: Cron Jobs](https://chrisshort.net/kubernetes-cron-jobs/): "High-available cron jobs have been a beast I've tried to slay many times.
 This is now a solved problem and all I have to do is implement it."

 [**Go 1.10 is released**](https://blog.golang.org/go1.10): "The most exciting part of this release for many people will probably be that the `go` tool now does automatic caching of build & test results."